lucagius/lucagius.github.io/_research/2029-10-01-paper-title-number-2.md

 ---
-title: "Disagreeing about startup ideas: Evidence from venture competitions <br> <br> <span style='font-weight: normal; font-style: italic;'>Revise and Resubmit, Strategy Science</span>"
+title: "Disagreement Predicts Startup Success: Evidence from Venture Competitions <br> <br> <span style='font-weight: normal; font-style: italic;'>Revise and Resubmit, Strategy Science</span>"
 collection: publications
 permalink: /publication/disagreement-startups
-excerpt: 'The theory-based view of the firm emphasizes that entrepreneurs have polarizing beliefs – some stakeholders might share them and others reject them.
-The nature and extent of this disagreement influences a startup’s strategy and its path to success.
-This paper suggests a new measure of the divergence of opinions around a startup idea that I use to test this theoretical framework.
-Leveraging data from venture competitions, where different judges grade the same startup, I use the dispersion in their scores to build a measure of disagreement about a startup’s value proposition.
-I find that disagreement in scores is large and persistent.
-It reflects both differences in information (that is, disagreement that diminishes in later competition rounds) and “agreement to disagree” between judges with different viewpoints (for example, former entrepreneurs vs. venture capitalists).
-Such disagreement is disproportionately high (i) in R&D-intensive sectors, (ii) for startups with a granted patent, and (iii) around a startup’s strategy (as opposed to the quality of its team or product).
-I conclude that polarization is associated with some measures of future success – e.g., the amount of funding eventually raised and future sales.
-Despite this, polarizing businesses are not more likely to be acquired.
-Finally, I discuss the implications of this evidence for entrepreneurial strategy.'
+excerpt: 'I present a new, compelling finding: the more venture competition judges disagree about the quality of a startup, the more likely the startup is to succeed.
+To explain why, I build on the notion that (i) entrepreneurs pursue opportunities based on their subjective beliefs (ii) common opinion cannot be a source of competitive advantage.
+Therefore, value is disproportionately created and captured by founders with atypical ideas that spark disagreement, and potential investors should harness disagreement as a predictor of success.
+I leverage data from 67 venture competitions to show that the empirical implications of this theoretical framework are supported by the data, whereas alternative explanations (e.g., that judges disagree more about risky ventures) are not.
+Additionally, I provide insights into what evaluators tend to disagree more often (e.g., former entrepreneurs) and which aspects of a startup (e.g., business model) are most polarizing.
+This work has broad implications for investors and institutions that strive to evaluate the potential of startup ideas.'
 #date: 2010-10-01
 #venue: 'Journal 1'
 #slidesurl: 'http://academicpages.github.io/files/slides2.pdf'